 Trend detection trading

 The qqe indicator is mainly used to identify tendencies.
 Thereby, depending on the movement of the smoothed RSI line, we can predict the future trend.
-To clarify, if the indicator is moving above the 50 level (which represents the neutral line of the indicator), it means that we are at an ascending period, a bullish market.
+To clarify, if the indicator is moving above the 50 level (which represents the neutral line of the indicator), it means that we are in an ascending period, a bullish market.
 Consequently, we should look for a long position.

 Accordingly, we can use the MT4 qqe signals as indications to filter trades.
 So, to open “buy orders” when the indicator is above the 50-value level.
 Alternatively, open “sell orders” when the indicator shows lower values ( below the 50-value).